yum-food/yapBox/README.md

 ## Running

 Download the latest release and double click `app.bat` in File Explorer.

-Read the output and change the mic to whatever you're using.
-To change mics, edit app.py.
-Any text editor works, including Notepad.
+It should automatically open a tab in your browser showing you the UI.
+If it doesn't, type "localhost:7860" in your browser URL field (leave out the quotes).

 ## Building from source